If you are an artist and want to apply to Gallery Art Clubs exhibitions you need to email us info about your artwork and attach a picture.

 How much will it cost an artist to participate in your exhibitions?

-Please contact us by email.
-We have different options for our artists.
+Please contact us by email for more info.

 Is it possible to rent the Gallery for private or group exhibitions?

 Yes it is possible.
 You can rent a part or the whole Gallery area except for the information desk and storage room.